DevilCoders/CyberTex/docs/PERFORMANCE.md

 ## Large Projects

 * Break workflows into packages and import only the modules required for each script.
-* Use the advanced compiler metadata to understand dependency graphs before deployment.
+* Use the advanced compiler metadata to understand dependency graphs before deployment. `sapl compile --analyze` emits JSON reports summarising hotspots and slow imports.
+* Configure caching paths in `required.yaml` to reuse bytecode across hosts.

 ## Testing For Performance

 * Integrate `sapl-test` suites that validate response times (for example asserting a function returns within a threshold).
 * Run performance-sensitive tests on representative hardware to capture realistic metrics.
+* Track performance budgets in `docs/PERFORMANCE.md` and surface them on the SAPL website to keep teams aligned.